M31glx/APD-fMRI/README.md

 ### Local topology tests

-#### Network community test
+#### Network community

-#### Backbone consistency tests (Hub model)
+#### Backbone consistency(Hub model)

+To test the consistency a network, two measures of WMZ and PC (PC normalized) were used.
-1. Within module degree (WMZ)

-within-module degree refers to the number of connections (edges) that a node has with other nodes within the same module (or community).
+1. Within module degree (WMZ): This metric refers to the number of connections (edges) that a node has with other nodes within the same module (or community).
 This measure helps to understand how well-connected a node is within its own community.
 In the brain network, it indicates how integrative a brain region is (i.e., hub) within a particular functional module.

-2. Participation coefficient
-The participation coefficient quantifies how a node’s connections are distributed across different modules.
+2. Participation coefficient (PC): This measure quantifies how a node’s connections are distributed across different modules.
 It measures the extent to which a node connects to nodes in different modules or communities.
 This measure reflects how a brain region interacts with multiple functional networks (i.e., modules), potentially serving as a connector hub (connecting two modules) or provincial hub (densely connected only within a module).

 <p align="center">
   <img src="img/hub.jpg" alt="Image 1" width="900"/>